Altinn/altinn-studio-docs/content/solutions/altinn-apps/app/features/_index.md

 ## Prefill
-A application can prefill data in the datamodels for the app based on standard configuration for profile and register data, but can also prefill data based on data from service owner or prefill based on logic define in the custom app logic defined by the application developer.
+A application can prefill data in the datamodels for the app based on standard configuration for profile and register data, but can also prefill data based on data from organisation or prefill based on logic define in the custom app logic defined by the application developer.

 ## Data validation